spikers/C1.17_blind_date/README.md

 We put users on blind dates.
 Going to a blind activity.
 And a blind restaurant.
 Blind people can use it too.😎

+##Demographic
+Young, urban professionals who are tech-savvy and looking for a fun and low-stress way to meet new people and try new things.

 ##Technologies Used
 - HTML
 - CSS